Skip to main content

 • Copies only new or changed data

-• Requires an incremental load field (like modified_date or updated_at)
+• Requires an incremental load field, also called a cursor field (like modified_date or updated_at)

 • Much faster for large datasets